 - 1. Political parties are created freely.
 Their organization shall conform with democratic principles. - 2.
-Political parties and other organizations, whose programs and activity are based on totalitarian methods, that incite and support racial, religious, regional or ethnic hatred, that use violence to take power or influence state policies, as well as those with a secret character, are prohibited pursuant to the law. - 3.
-The financial sources of parties as well as their expenses are always made public.
+Political parties and other organizations, the programs and activity of which are based on totalitarian methods, which incite and support racial, religious, regional or ethnic hatred, which use violence to take power or influence state policy, as well as those with a secret character, are prohibited pursuant to the law. - 3.
+The sources of financing of parties as well as their expenses are always made public.

 - 1. In the Republic of Albania there is no official religion. - 2.
-The state is neutral in questions of belief and conscience, and also, it guarantees the freedom of their expression in public life. - 3.
+The state is neutral on questions of belief and conscience and guarantees the freedom of their expression in public life. - 3.
 The state recognizes the equality of religious communities. - 4.
-The state and the religious communities mutually respect the independence of one another and work together for the good of each of them and for all.

-- 5. Relations between the state and religious communities are regulated on the basis of agreements achieved between their representatives and the Council of Ministers.
+The state and the religious communities mutually respect the independence of one another and work together for the good of each and all. - 5.
+Relations between the state and religious communities are regulated on the basis of agreements entered into between their representatives and the Council of Ministers.
 These agreements are ratified by the Assembly. - 6.
-Religious communities are legal entities.
+Religious communities are juridical persons.
 They have independence in the administration of their properties according to their principles, rules and canons, to the extent that interests of third parties are not infringed.